 Self-guided driving tour of Douglas County history

 Celebrate Douglas County’s pivotal role in Colorado history by taking a self-guided driving tour throughout the County.
-Some of the highlights include: Learning about local ranches that were in operation before Highlands Ranch became a bustling planned development at the Cheese Ranch Historic Park; visiting the Pikes Peak Grange, where local farmers organized cooperative measures for best crop production legislative measures and practices; and seeing the remnants of a gold rush town known as Nighthawk in the Pike National Forest.
+Some highlights include: Learning about local ranches that were in operation before Highlands Ranch became a bustling planned development at the Cheese Ranch Historic Park; visiting the Pikes Peak Grange, where local farmers organized cooperative measures for best crop production legislative measures and practices; and seeing the remnants of a gold rush town known as Nighthawk in the Pike National Forest.

 - conducting cultural resource surveys to inventory and identify historic resources;

-- reviewing development applications and demolition permits; and
+- reviewing development applications and demolition permits, and

 - evaluating preservation policy.